jaco-uoeo/jaco-uoeo.github.io/krr/unit01/knowing_vs_having_info.md

 ## Introduction

 This activity focuses on distinguishing between *knowing* something and simply *having information* about it.
 Based on an exercise from Kendal and Creen’s *Introduction to Knowledge Engineering* (2007), it highlights the importance of how information is processed and used.
-In knowledge engineering, this distinction is critical because intelligent systems need to do more than store data—they must interpret and apply it effectively.
+In knowledge engineering, this distinction is critical because intelligent systems need to do more than store data, they must interpret and apply it effectively.